 For younger kids, you want to keep the draw length around 14”-24” until they are around ten years of age.
-You should always keep the draw length that ranges if you child is smaller than average.
-You want to find a bow that is comfortable, and that you child can easily use.
+You should always keep the draw length that ranges if your child is smaller than average.
+You want to find a bow that is comfortable, and that your child can easily use.
 While focusing on weight and age is important, you should always include your child’s input as well.

 Best Bow Brands For the youth, Based on Cost

 Your budget can also be a driver of how you choose a youth compound bow for your kids.
 If you are on a budget, the Barnett Tomcat is a good option.
-The Bear Archery Brave and Warrior 3 are also budget friendly bows than can provide a quality bow for your child.
+The Bear Archery Brave and Warrior 3 are also budget-friendly bows that can provide a quality bow for your child.
 If you have more to invest, then bows like the Diamond Atomic, Bear Apprentice 3 and Mathews Genesis Mini are great options for both beginners and experienced kids alike.